How did the project come about?

 Newcastle Gateshead has also linked in with neighbouring CCGs who have looked at introducing technology including NEWS scores to help them identify key successes and challenges to inform how the technology is developed and the programme rolled out.

 When looking at development of the nutrition and hydration app and the functionality required, the CCG took time to understand the care home requirements (i.e. local authority and CQC standard inspection requirements), as well as what they wanted to achieve.
 The CCG also undertook a comprehensive literature review in partnership with Northumbria University in order to understand the evidence and knowledge base which was used when developing the contents of the app.

-The plan is roll out the technology (tablets and apps) to all care homes within a year.
-The first five care homes will act as a pilot and on evaluation recommendations will be taken into account for the wider rollout.
+The plan is roll out the technology (tablets and apps) to all care homes.
+The first five care homes acted as a pilot and the evaluation recommendations were taken into account before the wider rollout.

-In terms of introducing technology into care homes, two evaluations are being undertaken.
+In terms of introducing technology into care homes, two evaluations were undertaken.
 One regionally by a consortium of universities regarding technological use and the context of wiliness/readiness to change.

-This will include reviews of care home documentation and qualitative semi- structured interviews with key stakeholders.
+This included reviews of care home documentation and qualitative semi- structured interviews with key stakeholders.

 Lesley Bainbridge, Lead Nurse, Care Home Vanguard Programme, leads one of six work streams; Pathway of Care, focusing on all clinical aspects of the programme

 Chris Davies, Therapy Lead, Care Home Vanguard Programme, leads Technology Enabled Care Solutions [TECS] task and finish group